IshMSahni/SYSC3303_Project_L1_G1/README.md

 - System responsible for handling requests made by the Scheduler to then tell which chosen elevator to move where
 - Keeps track of the work that each elevator has to do in a queue
 - Ensures that the motion and timing of the completion of the elevator is realistic
+- Interacts with elevator states depending on action that needs to occur

 ### ElevatorCar.java
 - Object pertaining to requirements of every ElevatorCar such as buttons, lights, motors, doors etc.
 - Objects are managed by the Elevator_System to indicate where the elevator should travel
+- Contains the state of the elevator and also changes based on calls to the methods within the state

 ### Floor_System.java
 - Reads input from filename.txt